 Skyline Attendance Procedures

-Parents and students are encouraged to view student attendance often on Family Access and to contact the Attendance Office at 425-837-7779 or email the Attendance office if there are any questions or concerns.
+Parents/Caregivers and students are encouraged to view student attendance often on Family Access and to contact the Attendance Office at 425-837-7779 or email the Attendance office if there are any questions or concerns.
 Below you will find information on Skyline attendance procedures.
-If your student is absent, parents must notify the Attendance office within 48 hours of the student returning to school.
+If your student is absent, parents/caregivers must notify the Attendance office within 48 hours of the student returning to school.

 Checking In or Early Release

 Upon return to school from an absence or upon arriving late to school students should report to the Attendance Office.
-The student will be given an admit slip so he or she can head to class.
+The student will be given an admit slip so they can head to class.

-If a student has to leave class early, parents must pre-arrange an early release via one of the methods:
+If a student has to leave class early, parents/caregivers must pre-arrange an early release via one of the methods:

-- Have your student bring a note to the attendance office the morning of the early release – an early release slip will be given to the student so he or she can leave class.
+- Have your student bring a note to the attendance office the morning of the early release – an early release slip will be given to the student so they can leave class.

-- Email the Attendance office with details of the early release and have your student pick up their early release slip prior to the time he or she needs to leave.
+- Email the Attendance office with details of the early release and have your student pick up their early release slip prior to the time they need to leave.

-- Call and leave a voicemail the night before the early release and have your student pick up and early release slip the day of his or her departure.
+- Call and leave a voicemail the night before the early release and have your student pick up and early release slip the day of their departure.

 Please always have your student pick up their early release slip – not wait for it to be delivered to class!
 We do our best to have a positive, uninterrupted learning environment and appreciate your help in this endeavor!